eozer/awesome-snmp/README.md

 - [Prometheus SNMP Exporter](https://github.com/prometheus/snmp_exporter) - This exporter is the recommended way to expose SNMP data in a format which Prometheus can ingest.
 - [hsnodgrass/snmp_mib_archive](https://github.com/hsnodgrass/snmp_mib_archive) - An archive of over 3000 unique SNMP MIBs.
+- [kcsinclair/mibs](https://github.com/kcsinclair/mibs) - Another collection of MIBS used for SNMP.
+Make sure to clone the repository to see the full list of MIBs.

 **[⬆ back to top](#contents)**